rllin/halo-wiki/Clinical-onboarding.md

 # Clinical Onboarding
 Welcome to the Clinical onboarding!
+This page will contain information specifically for new clinical employees.

 ## Before You Start
 * [[SOCRA and CITI Training]]